-Finally, the rate box comes into play.
+Finally, within the print version, the rate box comes into play.
 This grid contains a list of Treasury yields along with their monthly and YTD change.
 This is provided so you can keep track of your mark to market and better manage your loan/deposit pricing for various maturities.
 Also in the grid we include LIBOR swap rates.
 This is included since it is the de-facto funding level for large banks worldwide.
 It gives you a way to quickly check your deposit pricing for various maturity structures or to price loans.
-Next you will find the expected federal funds (FF) rates.
-This comes from the futures markets each day and it gives you an idea of where FF are actively trading so you can project where they may be heading in the future.
+Next you will find the expected Federal funds rates.
+This comes from the futures markets each day and it gives you an idea of where market participants are actively trading Fed funds so you can project where they may be heading in the future.

-Also in the grid at the bottom running across, we give daily updates on the current overnight FF rate, the FF target rate, the discount rate, prime, the unemployment rate and the price of oil.
+Also in the grid at the bottom running across, we give daily updates on the current overnight Fed funds rate, the Fed funds target rate, the discount rate, prime, the unemployment rate and the price of oil.